YananZhaoHiter/YananZhaoHiter.github.io/_pages/about.md

 About Me
 ======
 I received the B.E. degree in communication engineering and the M.E. degree in information and communication engineering from the Harbin Institute of Technology, China, in 2018 and 2020, respectively.
-After graduation, I have been a remote research assistant conducted by [Prof. Vishal Monga](http://signal.ee.psu.edu/faculty.html) (Penn State University, USA) on interpretable deep learning with strong interests and foundation in mathematics.
+After graduation, I have been a remote research assistant conducted by [Prof. Vishal Monga](http://signal.ee.psu.edu/faculty.html) on interpretable deep learning with strong interests and foundation in mathematics.
 My current research interests include signal and image processing, interpretable machine learning and applications.
 I feel very lucky that I have many opportunities to explore my interested areas.

 Recent updates